 Adult Scoliosis is defined as a curve in the spine of 10 degrees or more in a person eighteen years or older.

 The most important part of scoliosis treatment begins with an accurate diagnosis.
-Adult scoliosis can sometimes be diagnosed from only observing the back.
-If the curve is severe and has obviously changed the spine’s structure.
-But the best way to identify adult scoliosis, is with standing X-rays.
+Adult scoliosis can sometimes be diagnosed by only observing the back of the curve is severe and has obviously changed the spine’s structure.
+But the best way to identify adult scoliosis is withstanding X-rays.

 Adult scoliosis falls into two categories:

-Adult Idiopathic Scoliosis: With this type, patients have had scoliosis since childhood or as teenagers and then they grow into adulthood.
-However, in some cases they were not diagnosed until adulthood.
-There is no know cause of idiopathic scoliosis, but there is a great deal of genetic work going on in order to answer this question.
+Adult Idiopathic Scoliosis: With this type, patients have had scoliosis since childhood or as teenagers, and then they grow into adulthood.
+However, in some cases, they were not diagnosed until adulthood.
+There is no known cause of idiopathic scoliosis, but there is a great deal of genetic work to answer this question.

 Adult “De Novo” or Degenerative Scoliosis: This type develops in adulthood.
 Degenerative scoliosis develops as a result of disc degeneration.
-This is the normal wear and tear of the lower back from the aging process, which can lead to the development of a curve in the spine.
+This is the normal wear and tear of the lower back from the aging process, leading to the development of a curve in the spine.
 As the disc degenerates, it loses height.
 If one side of the disc degenerates faster than the other, the disc starts to tilt.
-As the tilting continues, more pressure is placed on the one side of the spine and gravity causes the spine to bend and curve.
+As the tilting continues, more pressure is placed on one side of the spine, and gravity causes the spine to bend and curve.
 The more discs that degenerate, the more the spine starts to curve.

 Adult scoliosis symptoms can include:

-Adult scoliosis treatment is individualized and based on specific symptoms and age of the patient.
+Adult scoliosis treatment is individualized and based on the specific symptoms and age of the patient.

-A specialist may recommended surgery as a treatment option for adults if non-operative treatments do not relieve the pain or symptoms.
-Surgery may also be needed for patients whose curves are progressing, or are starting to experience symptoms i.e. numbness, weakness, or pain.
+A specialist may recommend surgery as a treatment option for adults if non-operative treatments do not relieve the pain or symptoms.
+Surgery may also be needed for patients whose curves are progressing or are starting to experience symptoms, i.e., numbness, weakness, or pain.
 In general, curves greater than 45 degrees are best treated with surgery.

 The goal through surgery is to first remove the pressure on the nerves.
-Scoliosis treatment through surgery is to offer the least invasive and safest procedure, while relieving scoliosis pain and preventing the curvature from getting worse.
+Scoliosis treatment through surgery offers the least invasive and safest procedure while relieving scoliosis pain and preventing the curvature from getting worse.

 Many who have scoliosis are told to limit activities.
-However, physically activity can help people with scoliosis, as it is less likely they will be symptomatic.
+However, physical activity can help people with scoliosis, as it is less likely to be symptomatic.
 If overweight, weight loss can help reduce scoliosis symptoms.
 And it is important to monitor bone density and seek treatment if osteoporosis is present.

 The joints of the spine need to be repositioned as a priority.
-For any long term benefits, there is a lot more that needs to accompany these repositioning adjustments.
-The muscles need to be relaxed and the brain needs to be retrained in order to use the muscles and spinal joints in a different manner than what the spine was accustomed to.
-In order for scoliosis treatment to be effective, all of these things need to happen together.
-This type of scoliosis treatment consists of massages, stretches and exercises along with scoliosis-specific adjustments.
+For any long-term benefits, there is a lot more that needs to accompany these repositioning adjustments.
+The muscles need to be relaxed, and the brain needs to be retrained to use the muscles and spinal joints differently than what the spine was accustomed to.
+For scoliosis treatment to be effective, all of these things need to happen together.
+This type of scoliosis treatment consists of massages, stretches, and exercises, along with scoliosis-specific adjustments.

 Specific scoliosis treatment goes outside of the traditional guidelines to stabilize the curve.
-Aiming to gradually correct the spine into a classic spinal curve, scoliosis-specific adjustments are precise and gentle.
+Aiming to correct the spine into a classic spinal curve gradually, scoliosis-specific adjustments are precise and gentle.
 This technique can help people from all walks of life.
-People that have already had surgery and don’t want it again, people trying to avoid surgery and teenagers that don’t want to wear a brace.
+People who have already had surgery and don’t want it again, people trying to avoid surgery, and teenagers who don’t want to wear a brace.

 Most people think of scoliosis as a sideways curve of the spine, but it’s a bit more complicated.